-In 2021, the macroeconomic conditions of the country improved with respect to the previous year, but high unemployment and a negative output gap persisted.
+In 2021, the second year of the pandemic, the country's macroeconomic conditions improved compared to the previous year, but high unemployment and a negative output gap persisted.
 This allowed the Central Bank to maintain the expansionary monetary policy to support the recovery of the economy after the significant fall registered in 2020.
 The Central Bank kept the MPR at 0.75% for most of 2021.
 The only adjustment made was on December 16, 2021 when it increased it by 50 basis points, placing it at 1.25% per year.